DSS Consultation Feedback

 12b: Disabled people and/or their family / whānau / carers are able to manage the responsibilities of flexible funding.

 Disagree- Depends on capacity and training of family / whānau / carers and availability and capability of navigators/advisors.
+Families should have choice in how they are funded and what they are funded for.

 12c: Flexible funding will be used to purchase a service or support that DSS provides through its contracted services/supports, that will address a person’s disability-related support, and there is an advantage to using flexible funding to purchase it (such as greater flexibility for scheduling, it is closer to where the person lives etc).